michael-spencer31/NHL-Sports-Network/README.md

 A TSN like website for NHL scores, schedules, player information and more.

 Built with HTML and CSS Bootstrap.
-Uses the jQuery AJAX method to call the public NHL API and retrieve data.
+Uses the jQuery AJAX to call the public NHL API and retrieve data.

 Hosted on Microsoft Azure at https://brave-flower-001b1dd10.1.azurestaticapps.net/